 - What's your local climate like?

+These factors will help determine the installation cost of your central air-conditioning unit.
 The federal Energy Star program publishes a handy chart showing approximately how much cooling power you'll need, based on your home's square footage.

 AREA TO BE COOLED (square feet)